 Note: Some offers may originate from advertising partners.
 Selections were made irrespective of advertiser status.

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

 Editor’s Picks – Best Student Credit Cards

-RewardsThis card provides 1% cash back on all purchases in addition to a 25% cash back bonus each month that you pay your bill on time.
-The net 1.25% cash back that you therefore stand to earn on every dollar you spend is actually more than what’s offered by the average cash back credit card for people with excellent credit, according to CardHub’s latest Credit Card Landscape Report.
+This card provides 1.25% cash back on all purchases when you pay your bill on time each month (otherwise 1%).
+That's actually more than what’s offered by the average cash back credit card for people with excellent credit, according to CardHub’s latest Credit Card Landscape Report.
 It does not charge an annual fee.

-RewardsThis card offers relatively lucrative rewards in expense categories that are popular among students, giving you 3% cash back on gas and 2% on groceries (up to a $1,500 quarterly spending limit in those two categories) as well as 1% cash back on everything else.
-You’ll also get a $100 initial rewards bonus for spending $500 in the first 90 days and a 10% bonus when redeeming rewards into a Bank of America savings or checking account.
+This card offers relatively lucrative rewards in expense categories that are popular among students, giving you 3% cash back on gas and 2% at grocery stores and wholesale clubs (for the first $2,500 in combined quarterly purchases) as well as 1% cash back on everything else.
+You’ll also get a $100 initial rewards bonus for spending $500 in the first 90 days if you apply online and a 10% rewards bonus if you redeem your earnings for a direct deposit to a Bank of America savings or checking account.
 There is no annual fee.

 This card is great for students who plan to eat out frequently and spend a lot on entertainment, offering 2 points per $1 spent at restaurants and on the likes of movies, music, video games and more.
 You’ll also get a 2,500-point initial bonus for spending at least $500 in the first 90 days your account is open, and there is no annual fee.